AlexisD02/Student-s-Union-Shop/README.md

 #### By **Alexis Demetriou**

-#### _{A typical online store allows the shopper to browse the firm's range of products and services, view product photos or images, and view product pricing information.}_
+#### _A typical online store allows the shopper to browse the firm's range of products and services, view product photos or images, and view product pricing information._

 ## Technologies Used